bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		val @refers-to-Int :: Int

-Key constants start with a `@` followed by any sequence of characters except whitespace and `,`.
+Key constants start with a `@` followed by any sequence of characters except white-space and `,`.
 Yet to avoid confusion with a key type the key constant name cannot start with a upper case letter.
 The type `@Int` is the type of a key being a _path_ to `Int` values while `@int` is a key named `int`.